helixbass/skribble/posts/ad-hok-intro-at-a-glance.md

 )
 ```
 Instead of referencing `count` via a closure, we now access `count` via the props object that gets supplied to the
-`addEffect()` callback
+`addEffect()` callback.

 #### So what?
-It may not be obvious yet why this style is nicer than the "vanilla hooks" version.
-But notice how each step of the
+It may not be obvious yet why this style might be preferable to the "vanilla hooks" version.
+Notice how each step of the
 pipeline can be explicit about which props it depends on.
-Once you get used to the functional style, this ends up
+Once you get used to the functional style, this can provide a
-feeling much "cleaner" and makes it way easier to keep track of things when building components with complex logic and state
+huge benefit in terms of keeping track of things when building components with complex logic and state.

 ### Example #3: Effect with cleanup
 ```js